 Abstract

-The concept that mechanical dispersion is driven by a variance in velocity, rather than by the concentration gradient in the classical Fickian model, is a widely accepted principle, but it is a concept for which a practical implementation is lacking and unproven.
-The groundwater community needs and eagerly awaits a theoretical development that provides support for this theory and that offers a reasonable and practical way to implement it.
+The concept that mechanical dispersion is driven by a variance in velocity, rather than by the concentration gradient in the classical Fickian model, is a widely accepted principle (a few important references here), but it is a concept for which a practical implementation is lacking and unproven (if possible one or two references here).
+The groundwater community has been wating for needs and eagerly awaits a theoretical development that provides support for this theory (een theoretische ontwikkeling voor een theory kllinkt niet zo mooi: bijv.
+Has been waiting for a theory-based development which allows practical implementation and application) and that offers a reasonable and practical way to implement it.

-In the method of Advective Transport Phenomena (De Lange 2020), mechanical dispersion describes the spread of water particles generated by flow through heterogeneities at sub-model scale.
-Equations are presented for the growth with traveled distance of the characteristic length, called spread, and thickness, called wake, of a plume or cloud of water particles in groundwater.
-The values of these parameters are different for the plume front and the tail.
+In his introductory paper, “Advective Transport Phenomena”, De Lange (2020), describes mechanical dispersion as the spread of water particles generated by flow through heterogeneities at sub-model scale.
+Equations are (were (in 2020?) presented for the growth of the spread of a plume or cloud of water particles in groundwater with traveled distance based on the characteristic length, called spread, and thickness, called wake.
+Spread and wake are separately defined for the front and the tail of the plume and they have distinctly different values.

-A new parameter, the dispersive volume shift, is calculated from stochastic parameters describing the aquifer heterogeneity and the distance traveled in the time step and differs from the dispersivity parameter describing the solute distribution observed in the field.
-This new parameter may replace the dispersivity parameter in numerical modeling.
+A new parameter, the dispersive volume shift, is derived from stochastic parameters that describe the aquifer’s heterogeneity and the distance traveled (in the time step?) and differs from the dispersivity parameter that describes the solute distribution as it is observed in the field.
+This newly derived dispersive volume may replace the dispersivity as the main parameter in future numerical models.

-As a demonstration, two plumes moving shortly after the moment of injection are simulated as it may occur in a weakly and a strongly heterogeneous aquifer using input data reported from two sites of large field experiments.
+As a demonstration, two plumes moving shortly after injection are simulated in a weakly and a strongly heterogeneous aquifer using input data that was reported from two famous large decades-long field experiments (Made and Borden).

 Future implementation in a numerical model requires specification and robust testing of the optimum time step and cell-size to calculate the concentration from the dispersive mass-flux.